chipsalliance/chisel/docs/src/explanations/connectable.md

 A common source of confusion is to mistake the process for determining whether `incoming.flippedChild` will resolve to a verilog `output`/`input` (the port-direction computation) with the process for determining how `:<>=` drives what with what (the connection-direction computation).
 While both processes consider relative alignment, they are distinct.

 The port-direction computation always computes alignment relative to the component marked with `IO`.
 An `IO(Flipped(gen))` is an incoming port, and any member of `gen` that is aligned/flipped with `gen` is an incoming/outgoing port.
 An `IO(gen)` is an outgoing port, and any member of `gen` that is aligned/flipped with `gen` is an outgoing/incoming port.

 The connection-direction computation always computes alignment based on the explicit consumer/producer referenced for the connection.
 If one connects `incoming :<>= outgoing`, alignments are computed based on `incoming` and `outgoing`.
 If one connects `incoming.alignedChild :<>= outgoing.alignedChild`, then alignments are computed based on `incoming.alignedChild` and `outgoing.alignedChild` (and the alignment of `incoming` to `incoming.alignedChild` is irrelevant).

 This means that users can try to connect to input ports of their module!
 If I write `x :<>= y`, and `x` is an input to the current module, then that is what the connection is trying to do.
-However, because input ports are not connectable from within the current module, Chisel will throw an error.
-This is the same error a user would get using a mono-directioned operator: `x := y` will throw the same error if `x` is an input to the current module. *Whether a component is connectable is irrelevant to the semantics of any connection operator connecting to it.*
+However, because input ports are not drivable from within the current module, Chisel will throw an error.
+This is the same error a user would get using a mono-directioned operator: `x := y` will throw the same error if `x` is an input to the current module.
+*Whether a component is drivable is irrelevant to the semantics of any connection operator attempting to drive to it.*

 In summary, the port-direction computation is relative to the root marked `IO`, but connection-direction computation is relative to the consumer/producer that the connection is doing.
 This has the positive property that connection semantics are solely based on the Chisel structural type and its relative alignments of the consumer/producer (nothing more, nothing less).

 ### Aligned connection operator (:<=)